OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python-experimental/docs/FakeApi.md

 Delete coffee

-Delete the coffee identified by the given id
+Delete the coffee identified by the given id, (delete without request body)

 ### Example